foundeo/fixinator/README.md

 ### path

 The folder or file to scan.
+As of version 2.0 you can also pass a file globber pattern.

 ### confidence